Why VannaForge exists

 Even a strong candidate can be wrong if it does not fit the trader's cash, assignment, and concentration limits.

-The underlying engine uses quantitative filters and ranking models to weigh these ideas.
-The public note keeps the categories visible and the exact score private.
+The private engine can use a deeper factor set and research stack.
+The public note keeps the factor families visible and the exact score private.

 Why the process can improve with use

 That does not require exposing the internal mechanics on the public site.
-It simply means the private research layer can learn from execution and workflow history instead of pretending that displayed premium and realized premium are the same thing.
+It simply means the private research layer can learn from execution, rank stability, and workflow history instead of pretending that displayed premium and realized premium are the same thing.
 For retail traders, that is often the difference between a clever screen and a genuinely useful process.

 Generic screener